RV Maintenance Tips

 3. Maintain Your RV’s Brakes

 Every driver will give a tale of how their car brakes saved them from a great ordeal.
 If your RV is in great shape, you need to make sure the brakes are always in good shape.
-Whenever you feel your RV brakes don’t have enough material left on them, it is usually good to replace them.
+Whenever you feel your RV brakes don’t have enough material left, it is usually good to replace them.
 You will otherwise be gambling with your life, those of the people with you, and other road users.
 Also, make sure the wheel bearings are nice and well lubricated.

 4. Regularly Inspect the Roof

 An RV will work as a shelter for you during your travels.
-The cold, snow, dew, and rain protects you from don’t go smooth on it either.
+The cold, snow, dew, and rain protect you from not going smooth on it either.
 That is why you need to regularly check the roof seals and seams to ensure they are in good condition.
 Water leaks occur through the open seams and seals of your RVs roof edges, vents, and skylights.
 Initial leaks may not be so apparent, and by the time you notice, significant damage could have been done.
 This is why you need to make a roof inspection every 2 to 3 months, depending on your area of residence’s weather conditions.

 5. Keep the Water System in Good Shape